A Personalized Dialogue Generator with Implicit User Persona Detection: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper presented a new Implicit Persona Detection Generator to achieve a user-personalized response.
-We establish the persona exploring and dialogue generation in a unified framework that supplies a way of leveraging the potential facts in dialogue.
-Experiments on the large public dataset demonstrate that our approach is superior performance in producing user-specific responses.
-Humans typically exchange continued by drilling into the content of the conversation.
-From this perspective, the PersonalDialog dataset \cite{zheng19personalized} may be more appropriate to our approach.
-In the future, we would like to use this dataset to study if better strengthen the inference of implicit personas.
-We would also conduct further experiments to examine whether there is an interpretable association between the prior network and the recognition network on what they have learned.
+This paper presented a new implicit persona detection generator to achieve a user-personalized response.
+We establish the persona exploration and dialogue generation in a unified framework that supplies a way of leveraging the potential facts in dialogue.
+Experiments on a large public dataset demonstrated that our approach had superior performance in producing user-specific responses.
+Humans typically continue exchanges by drilling into the content of the conversation.
+From this perspective, the PersonalDialog dataset \cite{zheng19personalized} may be more appropriate for our approach.
+In the future, we plan to use this dataset to study if the inference of implicit personas can be strengthened.
+We would also conduct further experiments to examine whether there is an interpretable association between the prior network and the recognition network in terms of what they have learned.
+Eventually, we plan to perfect $\mathcal{L}_{Po\raisebox{0mm}{-}di}$ by having weights flexibly regulate the KL divergence of posteriors.